 It also helps with any body blemishes like those pesky keratin deposits on your arms we call “chicken skin” and helps open your pores to release toxins.
 I dry brush often as a detox booster to help my body rid itself of toxins.

 Bonus, some have found it helps improve the appearance of cellulite!
 Not that any of you beautiful creatures have any of that unsightly stuff.
 Heaven forbid.

-I do this almost daily before showering or bathing… even when I’m sweaty.
-Yes, you can clean the brush pretty easily with some gentle castile soap and tea tree essential oil.
+I do this almost daily before showering or bathing... even when I’m sweaty.
+Don't worry, you can clean the brush pretty easily with some gentle castile soap and tea tree essential oil.
 More on that later.

-You can get a brush at whole foods or amazon…or I’m sure other healthy type places.
+You can get a brush at whole foods or amazon... or I’m other health focused places.
 Just make sure you ask if the brush is a “dry body brush.”
-Then you should be good to go.
+Then you'll be good to go.

 A few general rules before you get started:

 1. Always brush toward your heart which helps with circulation and bringing lymph back to your heart.
 Except for your stomach.
 Around your six-pack, brush in a clockwise circular motion.
 This helps with digestion.
 Good digestion = sexy abs.
 Yep.
 That’s a health fact.
 Also, around joints like elbows and knees, you should also brush in a circular motion.